varoonsahgal/react-fundamentals/es6exercises.md

 - **Your challenge exercise is to refactor the code used to reference the `title` and `department` properties.
 You should use [***destructuring***](https://github.com/varoonsahgal/react-fundamentals/blob/main/es6studyguide.md#es6---destructuring).** Try to get the `isDeveloper` function down to a single line using an arrow function.
 ***
 ## Destructuring and Map() Exercise 1b
-- Suppose we have an array of arrays representing someone's shopping cart on Walmart.com.
+- Suppose we have an array of arrays representing someone's shopping cart on an e-commerce site.
 For example, our array of arrays would look something like this:
 ```javascript
 const cart = [
   [ 'Hersheys Bar', '1.00', '504' ],